 The Lamen Gourmet course will teach you how to make the 5 most popular types of ramen in Japan.
 You will learn how to make Shio Lamen, Shoyu Lamen, Misso Lamen, Tantan Lamen and Tsukemen.

-The course will teach you step by step from the choice of ingredients, the initial preparations and the ideal side dishes.
-As a gift, he will still teach you how to make the famous karaage, unique japanese fried chicken.
+The course will teach step by step from choosing ingredients, initial preparations, and the ideal sides.
+As a bonus, it will also teach how to make the famous karaage, unique Japanese fried chicken.

 Ramen is not as easy to prepare as some might think.
 Sometimes hours are spent preparing ingredients, not to mention the difficulty of finding such ingredients.
 That's why we recommend accessing Lamen Gourmet using the button below: